 Retirement under the Plan is voluntary.
 All benefits are in addition to any benefits you receive from Social Security.
-In order to be eligible to receive benefits from the Plan, you must apply for a pension benefit and completely withdraw from all Disqualifying Employment (see page 54) unless you have reached Normal Retirement Age, after which you may continue to work up to 40 hours per month in Disqualifying Employment.

-You must begin your pension by the April 1 following the calendar year you became age 701⁄2, as indicated on pages 33-34, even if you are still working.
+In order to be eligible to receive benefits from the Plan, you must apply for a pension benefit and completely withdraw from all Disqualifying Employment (see page 53), unless you have reached Normal Retirement Age, after which you may continue to work up to 40 hours per month in Disqualifying Employment.
+You must begin your pension by the April 1 following the year you became age 701⁄2, as indicated on pages 32-33.